openmls/openmls/book/src/virtual_clients.md

   operation secret, and from that secret each client derives the leaf encryption key, init key, signature key seed, and path secrets for a single operation.
 - A `DerivationInfo` component embedded in every leaf node the virtual client produces.
-It carries, encrypted, the emulation epoch's `leaf_index` and the `generation` that was used.
+It carries, encrypted, the derivation epoch's `leaf_index` and the `generation` that was used.
 A sibling emulator client reads it, derives the same operation secret from the operation tree at that position, and so reconstructs the private keys for the leaf without ever receiving them.

-Each emulation epoch also produces a `generation_id_secret` (so the Delivery Service can detect when two emulator clients pick the same ratchet generation) and a `reuse_guard_secret` (so two emulator clients never reuse a key and nonce pair while still looking random to outside observers).
+Each derivation epoch also produces a `generation_id_secret` (so the Delivery Service can detect when two emulator clients pick the same ratchet generation) and a `reuse_guard_secret` (so two emulator clients never reuse a key and nonce pair while still looking random to outside observers).